afroza-islam30/EduLink/README.md

-# Tuition Media Web Application
+# EduLink

 A platform connecting Teachers and Guardians for Tuition Opportunities

 ### Overview

-Tuition Media is a web-based platform where:
+EduLink is a web-based platform where:

 Teachers can register, log in, browse tuition jobs, filter by location/date, and apply for tuitions.